 Cars drive on the left side of the road and have the driver's seat and steering wheel on their right side.
 The legal minimum age for driving is 18 years.
-Drinking and driving is strictly prohibited.
+Drinking and driving is prohibited.
 Road signs and rules follow international standards, and most signs on major roads are in Japanese and English.
 Vehicles have to come to a full stop before crossing any railway tracks.

 The typical speed limits are 80 to 100 km/h on expressways, 40 km/h in urban areas, 30 km/h in side streets and 50 to 60 km/h elsewhere; however, drivers tend to go a little over the posted speed limits.

 Most roads in Japan are toll free with the exception of expressways, some scenic driving routes and a small number of toll tunnels.
 Road conditions tend to be good, although side streets in the cities can be rather narrow or even impassable to larger vehicles.
 Traffic congestion is a frequent problem in and around urban centers.

 Drivers generally tend to be well mannered and considerate, however some common dangers on Japanese roads include drivers speeding over intersections even well after the traffic light has turned red, people stopping their vehicles at the edge of the road in a way in which they block traffic, and careless cyclists, especially those who ride on the wrong side of the road.

 International Driving Permits

 Foreigners can drive in Japan with an International Driving Permit (IDP) for a maximum of one year, even if the IDP is valid for a longer period.
-After the one year period, it is not possible to drive on an International Driving Permit again after a year has passed unless you return to your home country for at least three consecutive months in between.
+After the one year period, it is not possible to use an International Driving Permit again unless you leave Japan for at least three consecutive months in between.